How To Stop Binge Drinking

 There are also numerous illnesses and health problems associated with excessive drinking, including several types of cancer, high blood pressure, heart disease, stroke, liver disease, and digestive problems.

-Women who drink in pregnancy can harm their developing child, increasing the risk of premature birth, miscarriage and serious conditions such as fetal alcohol syndrome.
+Women who drink during pregnancy can harm their developing child, increasing the risk of premature birth, miscarriage and serious conditions such as fetal alcohol syndrome.

 Regular binge drinking can also lead to an alcohol dependency or addiction, making the prospect of giving up alcohol or even cutting down on your drinking increasingly harder to do.